Victoryismine52/Go-Server-Tutorial/README.md

 # GoLang Server Tutorial
 The following is an example of a very simple go microservice used to demonstrate how golang can be used to create a simple webservice.

-For the purpose of this exercise we will be creating a server using **golang** to listen and serve requests on port 8080.
-This will then be wrapped in a Docker container exposed to port 80 (standard localhost) on your machine.
+For the purpose of this exercise we will be creating a simple server using **golang** to listen and serve requests.
+This will then be wrapped in a Docker container for easy deployment.

 During the course of this exercise we will do the following.